When will Guardians of the Galaxy Vol. 3 be released, and what's going to happen after James Gunn's firing?

 Will James Gunn be rehired to direct Guardians of the Galaxy Vol. 3?

-Despite an online petition to have Gunn reinstated reaching over 370,000 signatures (at time of writing) and the stars of the film (including Chris Pratt, Karen Gillan and Zoe Saldana) writing an open letter to support him, sources inside Disney say it’s unlikely that they’ll bring him back on board.
+Despite an online petition to have Gunn reinstated reaching over 370,000 signatures (at time of writing) and the stars of the film (including Chris Pratt, Karen Gillan and Zoe Saldana) writing an open letter to support him, at least one source suggests it’s unlikely that they’ll bring him back on board as director.

+However, there could be a glimmer of hope for those hoping for Gunn’s return.
+Deadline reports that back channel conversations are taking place between Marvel and Disney, and that the Marvel team is trying to persuade Disney to find a compromise that allows Gunn to be involved in the movie in some way.

 Is there a script?